 At the end of the weekend, we placed third overall and the developers also received a special API Geek prize.

-I thoroughly enjoyed my weekend Hackfest and have met some brilliant students I hope I can tempt to apply for our intern vacancies this summer.
+I thoroughly enjoyed my weekend at Hackfest 2015.
+I have met some brilliant students I hope I can tempt to apply for our intern vacancies this summer.

 And thanks to Team WAM for their hard work and enthusiasm: Developers Luke, Maen, Yar, Michael M, and last but by no means least, our designer Sid.